See How Visible Your Brand is in AI Search Get Free Report

 • Research by Capgemini reveals that currently, 44% of organizations in the manufacturing sector are implementing AI prototypes.

-• According to Deloitte survey, 93% of companies believe AI is crucial for fostering innovation and growth in manufacturing.
+• According to a Deloitte survey, 93% of companies believe AI is crucial for fostering innovation and growth in manufacturing.

 • 66% of manufacturers using AI in daily operations report a high dependency on transformative technologies and plan to continue adopting AI.